ksoichiro/gradle-console-reporter/README.md

     istanbul {
         // Set this property to true if you need Istanbul report.
-        // Default is false.
+        // Default is true.
-        enabled false
+        enabled true

         // Set this property to false if you want to see console report always. onlyWhenCoverageTaskExecuted true